Network Configuration Backups in rConfig V8 Core

 - Check configurations are captured correctly

-- Then scale to full device inventory
+- Then scale to your full device inventory

 Use appropriate task types:

-- By Tag: Best for logical grouping (Production, DR, Critical)
+- By Tag: best for logical grouping (Production, DR, Critical)

-- By Device: Best for small, specific device sets or exceptions
+- By Device: best for small, specific device sets or exceptions

-Section titled “What Happens During a Backup”Regardless of how the backup is triggered, the execution flow is consistent:
+Section titled “What happens during a backup”Regardless of how the backup is triggered, the execution flow is consistent:

-- Job queued in Horizon queue system
+- Job queued in the Horizon queue system

-- Device connection established per connectivity process
+- Device connection established per the connectivity process

-- Commands executed from assigned command group
+- Commands executed from the assigned command group

 - Output captured with pagination handling